segmentio/segment-docs/src/connections/destinations/catalog/sailthru-v2/index.md

 Record purchases in Sailthru wih the `Order Completed` event to send order confirmation messages, personalize messaging, and create purchase-related audiences.

-The `url` field is required for each line-item for Sailthru purchases.
+Each line-item for Sailthru purchases requires the `url` field.
 Send the `tags` property for each line-item for later segmentation purposes.

 Sailthru automatically tracks the `shipping`, `tax`, and `discount` fields as adjustments for accurate purchase values per-user.
 Use `order_id`, `checkout_id`, or Segment’s `messageId` as a purchase key for later lookup and deduping purposes.